KERPOW! No time to get the Keown Repellent Spray from his utility belt so Spackers settles for clouting the bugger

 Stopping other people from playing was Keown’s speciality & he was superb at it.
 You like players that nullify the top talents from opposing teams when they play for your team.
 You hate them when they play for the other lot.
 Those T-shirts they used to sell on the stalls on the Fulham Road, depicting Keown as Galen from ‘Planet Of The Apes,’ said it all about the low regard for him among Chelsea fans during his playing career.
 He was an unlovely presence on the pitch, but part of a famously formidable defence which went a long way to explaining our consistent inability to get results against them.
 However, in 1995 we did get a result, a Mark Hughes goal being enough to send the smuggest supporters in footballing history home with their charming & not remotely grating ‘Fuck Off Till You’ve Won The League’ chants silenced for once.
 How times change.
 Karma anyone?

-On top of this rare win, we had the added bonus of Nigel Spackman repaying my loyalty to the cause in missing the Ali event in 1993 by invoking the spirit of The Louisville Lip himself & recreating the ‘Rope a Dope’ tactic employed by the latter against George Foreman when regaining his World Heavyweight Title in Zaire in 1974.
+On top of this rare win, we had the added bonus of Nigel Spackman repaying my loyalty to the cause in missing the Ali event in 1993 by invoking the spirit of The Louisville Lip himself & recreating the ‘Rope a Dope’ tactic employed by the great man against George Foreman when regaining his World Heavyweight Title in Zaire in 1974.
 Spackers was no shrinking violet.
 You didn’t get to play for Liverpool in the ’80’s or the Souness era Glasgow Rangers without being able to look after yourself.
 He was an energetic, competitive, resourceful & highly competent player.
 But nobody would say he was dirty.
 However, after an afternoon of typical Keown grappling, pushing, jostling, tugging & tearing he finally responded to an attempt to dismantle his shirt collar by administering a truly nasty, spiteful & wholly unexpected right hand jab to the back of the big lummox’s head.
 Keown was well & truly pole-axed, hitting the deck like the proverbial sack of shit.
 Spackers should have done his Ali shuffle at that point but you can’t have everything.